Installing and Testing

-Peewee comes with two C extensions that can optionally be compiled:
+Peewee comes with a couple C extensions that will be built if Cython is available.

-- Sqlite extensions, which includes Cython implementations of the SQLite date manipulation functions, the REGEXP operator, and full-text search result ranking algorithms.
-This module should be built using the
+Sqlite extensions, which includes Cython implementations of the SQLite date manipulation functions, the REGEXP operator, and full-text search result ranking algorithms.

 The project is hosted at https://github.com/coleifer/peewee and can be installed using git: